 Exciting and thought provoking geography talks

-David offers a range of exciting geography talks that span human and physical geography.
-David has spent over 20 years travelling the world studying geography and how it has shaped us and our planet and affected our understanding.
-He is a geologist who has taught environmental science at university level for many years.
-He combines this with a passion for communication, and an enthusiasm for exciting audiences about his subject.
-In his wide ranging and entertaining geographical talks, David broadens horizons and provides thought provoking insights.
+I offer a range of exciting geography talks that span human and physical geography.
+I have spent over 25 years travelling the world studying geography and how it has shaped us and our planet and affected our understanding.
+I am a geologist who has taught environmental science at university level for many years.
+I combine this with a passion for communication, and an enthusiasm for exciting audiences about my subject.
+In my wide ranging and entertaining geographical talks, I broaden horizons and provide thought provoking insights.
 Click on a talk to find out more.

-In 1995 David spent over two months on this island on a wild animal conservation survey.
+In 1995 I spent over two months on this island on a wild animal conservation survey.
 Halfway through, the long dormant volcano decided to awake.
 The excitement of catching wild animals day and night is overshadowed by the disruption caused by the volcano.
-David presents an eye witness account of the first, evacuation triggering, eruption and how people coped subsequently.
+I present an eye witness account of the first, evacuation triggering, eruption and how people coped subsequently.
 This talk looks not just at the development of a new volcano and its impacts on the environment, but also how it affected local people.

-Sixteen years after he witnessed the first eruptions that turned the island upside down, David returned to see how the island has changed.
+Sixteen years after I witnessed the first eruptions that turned the island upside down, I returned to see how the island has changed.
 The people are still just as friendly but the airport and the capital are now destroyed and two thirds of the island is now an exclusion zone.
-This has caused a huge upheaval in life and society and in this talk David shares the insights he gained and compares what he found with what he left.
-In this talk he looks at the social, environmental, economic and development aspects of relocating the population to the north of the island. and replacing the destroyed infrastructure.
+This has caused a huge upheaval in life and society and in this talk I share the insights I gained and compare what I found with what I left.
+In this talk I look at the social, environmental, economic and development aspects of relocating the population to the north of the island and replacing the destroyed infrastructure.
 (As featured on Radio 4's 'Excess Baggage' travel programme)

-Using his expertise as a guide to Pompeii, Herculaneum and Vesuvius, David looks at the geography of this volcanically active area and at the eruption history of Vesuvius.
+Using my expertise as a guide to Pompeii, Herculaneum and Vesuvius, I look at the geography of this volcanically active area and at the eruption history of Vesuvius.
 The Bay of Naples area is one of the most densely populated, and threatened, areas of Europe.
 It's crucial tourism industry thrives thanks to the volcanic sites but 600,000 people could be affected by the next eruption.
-While examining Pompeii and Herculaneum, David uses his knowledge of other volcanic areas to provide wider insights.